 If your defense is strong or the prosecution is unwilling to agree to a deal that works for you, your attorney can fight to avoid any penalties by winning your case in court.

-The Simmrin Law Group is well-versed in defending clients against drug crimes charges.
+The Simmrin Law Group is well-versed in defending clients who face drug offense charges.
 Our Los Angeles drug crimes lawyers are standing by to offer you a free initial consultation to discuss your case and your options going forward.

 Since drug-related offenses can carry life-altering punishments, do not hesitate to bring our experienced and knowledgeable drug crimes attorneys into the fold.
 You can get in touch by using our online contact form or by calling right now.